Samqiu3/CHATGPT-Diary/ChatGPT_Coding_Diary_Template.md

 Briefly describe the problem you're trying to solve or the task you're working on.

 Example:
-> I need to write a program that sorts a list of integers in ascending order.
+> I need add audio to the game.
+>
+> I want to add a main menu to the game

 ---